 It takes me a few moments to grasp that she’s talking to me.
 I look around and see everyone is staring at me.
 Some are smiling, some aren’t.
 All the staring eyes give everyone in the room some semblance of cohesion but that’s where the physical solidarity ends.
 There are about twenty-five people in the room of varying ages, shapes, and colors.
 I search the room for the owner of the question.
 I find her.
 She is still smiling.
 I reflexively smile back.
 I sit up.
 I speak.

 “Hi everyone.
-I’m Ben.
+I’m Farsh.
 I arrived here yesterday.
 I’m from Los Angeles,” and then I nod to signal I’m done with my introduction.

-“Hiiii Bennnn,” most of the room responds in unison.
+“Hiiii Faarshhh,” most of the room responds in unison.

 The counselor acknowledged her almost reluctantly.